clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 > [!lore]+ **Ernst’s Preparations**
 >
 > Ernst was able to learn of Izek’s daytime schedule by stalking Izek himself.
-However, he was unable to learn of the inner goings-on within the burgomaster’s mansion until recently, when the Baron’s butler and the Baroness’s lady-in-waiting departed the manor out of fear of its recent haunting.
+However, he was unable to learn of the inner goings-on within the mayor’s mansion until recently, when the Baron’s butler and the Baroness’s lady-in-waiting departed the manor out of fear of its recent haunting.
 Ernst took advantage of the situation and bribed the two former servants to share those details with him.
 >
 > The poison that Ernst added to the wine was purchased from Arrigal, one of the two leaders of the Vallakian Vistani encampment.